 Compared to Medicaid-enrolled children without a CC, those with a CC were more likely to have had an annual dental visit and earlier first dental visits.
 Having a CC was an important determinant of dental utilization under GA for older but not for younger Medicaid-enrolled children.
 In terms of CC severity, Medicaid-enrolled children with more severe CCs were less likely to have had an annual dental visit and more likely to have utilized dental services under GA.
 CC severity was not associated with the rate at which the first dental visit took place.
 Not residing in a dental Health Professional Shortage Area, previous use of dental care, and previous utilization of primary medical care were all positively associated with dental utilization.

 Identifying and understanding the determinants of access to dental care is an important first step in developing clinical interventions and policies aimed at improving access to dental care for all Medicaid-enrolled children.
 Future work should focus on identifying the socio-behavioral determinants of as well as the clinical outcomes associated with access to dental services for vulnerable children.

 dental health services, disabled children, general anesthesia, Medicaid, survival analysis, utilization

 Copyright 2009 Donald Leslie Chi

 Chi, Donald Leslie.
-"The impact of chronic condition status, chronic condition severity, and other factors on access to dental care for Medicaid-enrolled children in Iowa." dissertation, University of Iowa, 2009.
+"The impact of chronic condition status, chronic condition severity, and other factors on access to dental care for Medicaid-enrolled children in Iowa."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2009.